Download a printable version of Records from Salvation Army Homes (1.3 MB PDF)

 Please be aware that if you were a state ward and spent time in a Salvation Army Home, there may be more records about your time at a Salvation Army Home on your ward file.
 These ward records are not held by the Salvation Army, they are held by the state government.
 For more information about applying for ward records, please see ‘Where to Start’.

 Please note that more recent records (created since around the 1980s) of out-of-home care services run by the Salvation Army are likely to be held by current Salvation Army services, not by the Territorial Headquarters.

 The Salvation Army Australia has two autonomous territories: the Eastern Territory and the Southern Territory.
 Any records about children’s Homes and institutions run by the Salvation Army will be held in one of these two territories – when you are looking for Salvation Army records it is important to contact the relevant Salvation Army Territory.

 Contact the Salvation Army Australia Eastern Territory about records relating to children’s Homes in:

 The Salvation Army Australia Eastern Territory holds records of the children’s Homes that operated in New South Wales and Queensland.
-If you want to apply for access to any of these records, contact:
+If you want to apply for access to any of these records, contact them by email: